MicrosoftDocs/OfficeDocs-Support/Teams/teams-sign-in/office-365-accounts-cannot-sign-in.md

 ## Symptoms

-A Microsoft Teams user who is assigned an Office 365 Education Student or Office 365 F1 license can't sign in to Teams on any platform.
+A Microsoft Teams user who is assigned an Office 365 Education, Business, Enterprise or F1 licensee can't sign in to Microsoft Teams on any platform (ie. web, desktop, or mobile).
 Additionally, they receive the following error message from the site:

 **https://teams.microsoft.com/_#/licenseError?errorCode=TeamsDisabledForTenantForbidden**